How Much Does It Cost to Hire a Video Editor?

 Are you running a rapidly expanding content creation business?
 Or are you an established brand, aiming to expand into video marketing?
 Then hiring a video editor full- or part-time may be an option for you.

-According to the Department of Labor, the average hourly pay for video editors is $42, with a range of $15 to $82 depending on skill level and experience.
+According to the Department of Labor, the average hourly wage for video editors is about $40, with a range of $15 to $82 depending on skill level and experience.

 However, besides the actual salary, you’ll also have to shell out for office space, soft- and hardware, and payroll taxes.
-Those taxes go towards social security, Medicare, and unemployment insurance and come to 8-12% of the salary, depending on your state.
+Those taxes go towards social security, Medicare, and unemployment insurance.
+They’ll come to 8-12% of the salary, depending on your state.

 How much does it cost to hire a video editor externally?

+Then consider hiring someone externally.
 You can go for freelance video editors or for a dedicated video editing company.
-Both options have their pros and cons.
+Both options have their own pros and cons.

 Model 1: Hourly Rates